 Data Protection Help!
 Sheet

 If your organisation processes and retains personal information regarding individuals, then you need to be aware of what you should be doing to protect that information.
-As the ‘employer', you are ultimately responsible under the Data Protection Act 1998 and need to ensure that your organisation's practices, where necessary, are compliant.

 The Data Protection Act 1998

 The Data Protection Act 1998 aims to strike a balance between the rights of individuals and the interests of those with legitimate reasons for using personal information.
 Individuals, for example, are given the rights to access certain information held on them.